Burlington CPAs Providing Estate Planning & Post-Mortem Tax Compliance

 With respect to post-mortem financial matters, our accounting professionals regularly work with estate trustees to plan, prepare, and manage the tax requirements of even the most complex estates.
 Filing taxes for an estate requires keeping highly detailed accounting records of any transactions and adhering to strict deadlines.
 The process can be time-consuming and complicated to manage.
-Our accounting professionals work with their clients to plan out the tax requirements and deadlines, manage the tracking of an estate’s finances and then complete all required filings while working to minimize tax liabilities for the estate.
+Our accounting professionals work with clients to plan out the tax requirements and deadlines, manage the tracking of an estate’s finances and then complete all required filings while working to minimize tax liabilities for the estate.

 Estate Tax Requirements Are Often Complicated & Onerous

 Handling the tax requirements of a complicated estate can be burdensome, especially while also dealing with the loss of a loved one.
 Depending on the nature of the estate, there may be business considerations, ongoing trusts and charitable donations to manage in addition to the regular tax filings of an estate.
-Edelkoort Smethurst CPAs LLP in Burlington regularly works with clients to oversee complex estates and provide guidance to estate trustees with respect to managing and minimizing the estate’s potential tax burdens.
+Edelkoort Smethurst CPAs LLP regularly works with clients to oversee complex estates and provide guidance to estate trustees with respect to managing and minimizing the estate’s potential tax burdens.

-We review the entire estate and provide advice, guidance and management of various issues with an eye to mitigating the estate’s tax liabilities, including:
+We review the entire estate and provide advice, guidance, and management of various issues with an eye to mitigating the estate’s tax liabilities, including:

 - Management of trust income and reporting;